naproche/naproche/README.md

   * The Haskell Tool Stack: https://www.haskellstack.org

-  * The E Theorem Prover as executable "eprover" in the shell PATH (e.g. the multi-platform version provided by Isabelle: "isabelle getenv -b E_HOME") Supported versions: 2.0 to 2.5
+  * Install the E Theorem Prover (supported versions: 2.0 to 2.5) and set the environment variable NAPROCHE_EPROVER to its executable path.

+    Note: the E prover executable bundled with Isabelle can be located like this:

+      isabelle getenv -b NAPROCHE_EPROVER

   * Optional (for development): Haskell IDE within VSCode: https://marketplace.visualstudio.com/items?itemName=haskell.haskell